-Some insurers offer European cover as an optional extra when taking out the policy.
-When it comes to running a quote through Confused.com, once you have your list of prices, click on 'About Provider' next to each provider to see whether they include EU cover or a green card.
+Some insurers offer European cover as an optional extra when taking out a policy.
+When it comes to running a quote through Confused.com, once you have your list of prices, click on the 'About Provider' button next to each provider to see whether they include EU cover or a green card.

 A green card is issued to you by your insurer for use whilst driving abroad.
 It's a motor insurance certificate valid in Europe that can help making a claim or exchanging details with another driver or the local police whilst abroad, easier.

 You should always inform your insurer if you're planning to drive your car abroad but by letting them know, they'll also be able to issue you with a green card.